jamesrosssharp/NanoBrainSoC/nbcc/README.md

 Based on the babyc compiler: https://travis-ci.org/Wilfred/babyc

-Supports restricted subset of C11.
+Supports very restricted subset of C99.

+Written in C++11, so compiler can't compile itself (the NanoBrain SoC platform doesn't need a native compiler so it's not necessary.)